-The Aberdeen Group, a preeminent technology and market research company, collected some great research about the effect of ERP adoption on efficiency improvement in a 2013 study (free registration required).
-Here's three particularly significant findings:
+The Aberdeen Group, a preeminent technology and market research company, collected some great research about the effect of ERP solutions on efficiency improvement.
+Here are three particularly significant findings:

 The reality is that every situation is different.
-Your processes, your technology assets, and your financial situation are different than even your closest competitors’.
+Your processes, your technology assets, and your financial situation are different from even your closest competitors’.
 What makes sense for your organization is a specific, unique thing.
-That being said, many companies have seized on the automation opportunities offered by ERP software to their financial benefit.
-Is the time right for your business to do the same?
-Hopefully, this article has given you some additional insight on the answer to that question.
+Many companies have seized on the automation opportunities offered by ERP software to their benefit.
+Start your search today with Software Connect.